ben-osband/Stock-Viewer/README.md

 In this project, we wrote a python program that creates a graphical interface that allows the user to view information about the historical prices of stocks.
 The program allows the user to choose:

 * What stock they want to look at
-* The start date and end date of data OR the start date and how long of a period to look at
+* The start date and end date of data
 * The interval of data points
 * The type of graph to plot